- What other names is Oriental Arborvitae known by?

 - Other conditions.

-vomiting, dizziness, tremors, kidney damage, seizures and other side effects, especially when taken long-term or in large amounts.
+Oriental arborvitae might be safe when taken short-term in small amounts.
+However, it contains a toxic compound called thujone, which can cause restlessness, mental changes, vomiting, dizziness, tremors, kidney damage, seizures and other side effects, especially when taken long-term or in large amounts.

 There isn't enough information to know whether oriental arborvitae can be safely applied to the skin.